Jus post bellum: Background

+A related concept to the jus post bellum is the lex pacificatoria, as developed by Professor Christine Bell.
+This may be defined as the law of the peacemakers which emerges from peace agreement practice and it may be said to introduce the jus post bellum phase.

 Purpose

-The purpose of the concept and its usefulness depends on whether it is considered as a moral or a legal concept.
+The purpose of the jus post bellum and its usefulness depends on whether it is considered as a moral or a legal concept.

 As a concept in just war theory, the jus post bellum debate considers a number of issues: